maystudios/MayRedstone/docs/Compiler/Redstone/MayCompiler.md

 # MayRedstone Compiler

-The goal of this project is to optimize redstone and process it on CUDA Kernel to speeds which are largely considered impossible by using compiler techniques inspired by LLVM.
+The goal of this project is to optimize redstone and process it on CUDA Kernel to speeds which are largely considered impossible by using compiler techniques inspired by UnrealEngine.

 # In-memory representation